TylerCuster/Clabbers/README.md

 Code
 ----

-100% front-end using JavaScript and JQuery.
+100% front-end using JavaScript and jQuery.